On-land Programs and COVID Safety Protocols. Learn More

 • If they are old enough, talk with your kids about what you are doing and ask their input for how to create a supportive environment.
 Enlist them as allies.

-• Feel free to ask the Teachers about your specific situation.
+• Feel free to ask the teachers about your specific situation.

 Navigating those you live with will be part of the retreat and we will be checking in about how this is going during the retreat.
 Don’t worry if it gets weird and challenging.
 We will learn together how to turn toward such challenges with our practice.

-During the Retreat
+During Home Retreat

-1. Online Format & Etiquette
+Online Format & Etiquette

-2. Media, phones, and other technology
+Media, phones, & other technology

 As with our in-person retreats, one of the requirements for this online retreat is to refrain from using electronic devices for anything other than retreat activities.